riya-17/Blog/_posts/2020-8-6-Clean-code.md

       copy_source_data(source2, source1)
  ```

-Example 2.2 is quite clear we can see that we are copying data to function name just says copy source data.
+Example 2.2 is quite clear as we can see that we are copying data to function name just says copy source data.
 The comments clear out the little bit of confusion that could have arrived due to source1 and source2 as both are source and the comment clear out the tension.

 <br>
 <h3>4.
 Formatting</h3>